JannahB/CCMS/README.md

 ## Build

+Run `ng build:test` to build the project for the TEST env.
+Run `ng build:training` to build the project for the TRAIN env.
-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `ng build:aot` to build the project for the PROD env.
+Build artifacts will be stored in the `dist/` directory for all builds.

 ## Running unit tests